 - Brown each side, turn pot OFF, remove meat from pot and deglaze the pot (add 1/2 c. of your beef broth and scrape the bottom well to remove all stuck on meat).

-- Return meat to pot, add onions, seasonings and rest of broth.
+- Return meat to pot, add onions, seasonings, wine and rest of broth.

 - Add potatoes, carrots and mushrooms.
 Put lid back on and close steam valve.

 - Set to high pressure for 6 minutes, quick release when done.

 - Remove vegetables and meat.
 If you want to make gravy leave liquid in pot, set to saute and whisk together in a small bowl 2 tbsp. cornstarch with 3 tbsp cold water until smooth and add in. (or a gravy packet works) Stir until it thickens, turn pot off.

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉